open-feature/community/governance-charter.md

 ## Refactoring or reforming the governance committee

-At any time the governance committee may vote, via supermajority (greater than two-thirds of votes), to rewrite or remove any part of this charter.
+At any time the _Governance Committee_ may vote, via supermajority (greater than two-thirds of votes), to rewrite or remove any part of this charter.
 Beyond small tweaks, this should be used sparingly, if ever, and in the presence of clear failures of the process.
 We explicitly do not allocate a role for the